 With the advances in a variety of software/hardware technologies and wire/wireless networking, coupled with large end-user populations, traditionally tightly-coupled client-server systems have evolved to loosely-coupled three-tier systems as a solution for scalability and performance.
 The workload of the server in two-tier system has been offloaded into the middleware in three-tier system in considering bottlenecks incurred from: increased number of service requests/responses, increased size of service payload, and so on.
 Also with the explosion of information and data, and the rapid evolution of Internet, centralized data have been distributed into locally or geographically dispersed sites in considering such bottleneck as increased workload of database servers.
 But in today's data deluge, too much computing for the processing of too much data leads to the necessity of effective data fragmentation and efficient service processing task.
 For instance, as the size of data increases, the response time of database server will increase by its increasing workload.
 One solution to the problem is to effectively partition large databases into smaller databases.
-The individual databases can then be distributed over a network of multicore servers.
-The partitioning of the database over multicore servers can be a critical factor for scalability and performance.
-The purpose of the multicore's use is to facilitate concurrent access to individual databases residing on the database server with independent threads of execution for decreasing the service processing time.
-We have already encountered the scalability problems with a single huge dataset - a collection of 3D chemical structures [6] during our research work.
-We believe that the software and hardware architecture described in Section 4 will allow for effective data fragmentation and efficient service processing resulting in a scalable solution.
+The individual databases can then be distributed over a network of virtual private servers which is a method of partitioning a physical server on a machine into multiple servers [30].
+The partitioning of the database over virtual private servers can be a critical factor for scalability and performance.
+The purpose of the virtual private servers' use is to facilitate concurrent access to individual applications (databases) residing on multiple virtual platforms on a single or multiple physical machines with effective resources' use and management, as compared to an application (database) on a physical machine.
+We have already encountered the scalability problems with a single huge dataset - a collection of 3D chemical structures [7] during our research work.
+We believe that the architecture described in Section 4 will allow for effective data fragmentation and efficient service processing resulting in a scalable solution.